ryanbarringtoncox/ryanbarringtoncox.github.io/_posts/2015-05-20-awareness-is-a-vessel.md

 This idea of awareness as a vessel is ringing truer than ever lately.

 If you read these posts, you know that I think a lot.
 Too much, perhaps.
 I love getting excited about ideas and process.
-It's my nature.
+It's in my nature.

 I also know that my thoughts are not reality.
 I meditate daily to cultivate awareness, to keep a sense of the larger context.
 Awareness holds everything that I perceive, including my thoughts.

-**The more thinking I do, the more important it is to step back and become aware.**
+**The more thinking I do, the more I need to step back and become aware.**

 To become aware of my breath, body and emotions.